 3) How Can Your Business Rank For The Local Pack?

-Google’s algorithm takes many factors into account when displaying their Local Pack – for the full rundown of ranking factors, check out Moz’ article.
-While their algorithm is extremely complicated and mystical, experts point to these three factors as crucial: Business Information, Website SEO, and Online reviews.
+Google’s algorithm considers many factors when displaying their Local Pack – for the full rundown of ranking factors, check out Moz’s article.
+While their algorithm is highly complicated and mystical, experts point to these three factors as crucial: Business Information, Website SEO, and Online reviews.
 As website SEO is a complete strategy in itself, we will be taking a closer look at business information and reviews as a way to rank in the Local Pack.

 - Business Information

 Google is always looking to provide the best information and experience to their searchers.
-As a result, they want to make sure that any business they display in the search results “answers” the searchers query as good as possible.
+As a result, they want to make sure that any business they display in the search results “answers” the searcher’s query as good as possible.
 Key factors like proximity, category, and keywords will help them do so.
 And simply said, Google draws this information from all the Google My Business listings.
 If you have not set up a Google My Business listing for your small business yet, now is the time to do so (here is the how-to).
-You are also missing out on all the rewards if you don’t have an optimized listing, so it is crucial that your profile is a 100% complete.
+You are also missing out on all the rewards if you don’t have an optimised listing, so your profile must be 100% complete.

-We’ve been talking a lot about the importance of reviews for small business recently.
-There are many benefits to generating reviews, but the one we haven’t mentioned yet is in relation to the Local Pack.
+We’ve been talking about the importance of reviews for small businesses recently.
+There are many benefits to generating reviews, but the one we haven’t mentioned yet is the Local Pack.
 Online reviews are a crucial part of the algorithm of the Local Pack and can make or break your chance of taking one of those coveted spots.
-Google takes into account review quantity, review velocity, review diversity and so on.
-Specifically Google reviews have a real effect on search rankings, and the listing with the most reviews often comes out as the winner.
+Google considers review quantity, review velocity, review diversity and so on.
+Specifically, Google reviews have a natural effect on search rankings, and the listing with the most reviews often comes out as the winner.

-Conversion Sciences did some interesting research into Google reviews and their effect on search engine visibility.
+Conversion Sciences did some exciting research into Google reviews and their effect on search engine visibility.
 This is what they found:

-- The listings in the first three-pack have an average of 472% more reviews than the listings in the second three-pack.
+- The listings in the first three-pack have 472% more reviews than the listings in the second three-pack.

-- The top three local listings have more reviews than the next three results, nearly twice as often.
+- The top three local listings have more reviews than the following three results, nearly twice as often.